psteitz/invitation/calculus/reals.md

 $\frac{m}{n} = \frac {ab}{cb} = \frac{a}{c} \cdot \frac{b}{b} = \frac{a}{c}$.

-If $b > 1$, $c$ will be a smaller number than $b$.
+If $b > 1$, $c$ will be a smaller number than $cb$.
 When the numberator and denominator of a fraction have no common factors, the fraction is said to be _in lowest terms_.

 ### Fun with rationals
 Write a fraction in lowest terms that is equal to each of the following